Prof. John R Hutchinson

 - The locomotor biomechanics and ontogeny of chickens (story here); also emus and other birds.

 - The evolution of terrestrial locomotion in early tetrapods (stories here and here; podcast here).

-- Locomotor evolution in dinosaurs (including Tyrannosaurus), crocodiles, elephants and other groups (dinosaur example here and here).
+- Locomotor evolution in dinosaurs (including Tyrannosaurus and birds), crocodiles, elephants, giraffes and other groups (dinosaur examples here and here).
 See us in action with our research in this video!

 - The evolution and biomechanics of sesamoid (tendon-anchoring) bones in vertebrate limbs.
 More information here.

 and much more-- read about my research interests (including web pages on our past projects).

 I am earnestly and vigorously dedicated to training and developing the talents of young scientists to do superb research and further whatever their career goals may be.
 I welcome researchers from the EU or internationally to come join my dynamic team -- if interested, contact me to discuss funding opportunities!